operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 NAME                        DISPLAY               VERSION   REPLACES                    PHASE prometheusoperator.0.37.0   Prometheus Operator   0.37.0    prometheusoperator.0.32.0   Succeeded
 ```

+Note:Please wait till PHASE status will be "Succeeded" and then proceed further.

 From above output, once operator is successfully installed, **PHASE** will be as "Succeeded"